“Broken Pencil is the entertaining, indispensable guide to zines.” – the Toronto Star

 Hannah is a writer and curator living in Toronto/Tkaronto.
 She has an M.A in Contemporary Art History from OCADU where she wrote her thesis on burlesque, the feminist gaze, and queering performance.
 She also writes for Gaygenda magazine and hates coming up with bios.
 IG: @hhannahdicksonn

 Founder and Publisher – Hal Niedzviecki

 Hal Niedzviecki is a writer, speaker, culture commentator and editor whose work challenges preconceptions and confronts readers with the offenses of everyday life.
-He is the author of over ten books including the collection of short stories Look Down, This is Where it Must Have Happened (City Lights, April 2011) and the nonfiction book The Peep Diaries: How We’re Learning to Love Watching Ourselves and Our Neighbors (City Lights, 2009).
+He is the author of over ten books including the novel The Archaeologists (ARP), a collection of short stories Look Down, This is Where it Must Have Happened (City Lights, April 2011) and the nonfiction book Trees on Mars: Our Obsession with the Future (Seven Stories Press).

-Tara Flint is the Associate Publisher, Business and Circulation Manager at Broken Pencil.
+Tara Flint is the Co-Publisher, Business and Circulation Manager at Broken Pencil.
 Tara introduced the spreadsheet to BP in 1999 and brings a broad background in marketing, event planning, finance, and management.
-Tara is responsible for marketing and promotions, circulation, accounting, public relations and fundraising.
+Tara is responsible for advertising, circulation, accounting, and fundraising.